TelemetryDeck/docs/guides/android-setup.md

 Build and run your app to verify that TelemetryDeck is properly integrated.
 The SDK automatically tracks user activity when the app starts or returns from the background.

-{% notewarning "Test Mode for Development Signals" %}
+{% notewarning "When running from Android Studio, you're sending test signals" %}
-If you're running the app from your IDE or development environment, events will be tagged as **Test Signals**.
+If your app is configured with a debug build type (i.e. the default build variant running from Android Studio), your signals will be tagged as **Test Signals**, meaning that you can easily filter them out later.
 You'll see them show up in the TelemetryDeck Dashboard when the **Test Mode** toggle under the tab bar is turned on.
 {% endnotewarning %}

 Open the TelemetryDeck Dashboard, navigate to "Explore > Recent Signals" and make sure "Test Mode" is enabled.
 You should see automatic signals appear after launching your app.